mesfind/bioinfo-python/_episodes/04-more-dataframes.md

 {: .output}

 NOTE: Labels must be found in the DataFrame or you will get a `KeyError`.
-The start bound and the stop bound are _included_.
-When using `.loc[]` to access ros, integer indices but they refer to the index label and not the position.
+The start bound and the stop bound are _included_ when using `.loc[]` to access rows, integer indices because they refer to the index label and not the position.
 Thus when you use `.loc[]`, and select `1:4`, you will get a different result than using `.iloc[]` to select rows `1:4`.